 Estimating your hospital bill costs

-Whether or not you have insurance isn’t the only thing that will influence your hospital bill.
+Whether or not you have insurance isn’t the only thing influencing your hospital bill.
 Take a look at a few common factors that can play a part in how much you pay out of pocket:

 A smart way to get medical bills covered

 With the costs of hospital visits and overnight stays on the rise, it can be daunting to think about the price you’ll pay if you’re ever sick or in an accident.
-That’s where health reimbursement arrangements (HRAs) can come in handy.
+That’s where health reimbursement arrangements (HRAs) and health stipends can come in handy.